The Wolf of Wall Street (2013 film): Filming

 Filming began on August 8, 2012, in New York City.
 Hill announced on Twitter that his first day of shooting was September 4, 2012.
 Filming also took place in Closter, New Jersey, and Harrison, New York.
 Vitamin D powder was used as the fake substance for cocaine in the film; Hill was hospitalized with bronchitis due to snorting large quantities during filming.

-Scorsese's longtime editor Thelma Schoonmaker, who has received seven Academy Award nominations for Best Film Editing, said the film would be shot digitally instead of on film.
+Scorsese's longtime editor Thelma Schoonmaker, who has received seven Academy Award nominations (as well as one win) for Best Film Editing, said the film would be shot digitally instead of on film.
 Scorsese had been a proponent of shooting on film, but decided to shoot Hugo digitally because it was being photographed in 3D.
 Despite being filmed in 2D, The Wolf of Wall Street was originally planned to be shot digitally.
 Schoonmaker expressed her disappointment with the decision: "It would appear that we've lost the battle.
 I think Marty just feels it's unfortunately over, and there's been no bigger champion of film than him."
-After extensive comparison tests during pre-production, eventually the majority of the film was shot on film stock, while scenes that used green screen effects or low light were shot with the digital Arri Alexa camera system.
-The film contains 400–450 VFX shots.
+After extensive comparison tests during pre-production, eventually the majority of the film was shot on film stock, while scenes that used green screen effects or low light (mainly the nighttime scenes) were shot with the digital Arri Alexa camera system.
+The film contains 400 to 450 VFX shots.

 Profanity

 The film set a Guinness World Record for the most instances of swearing in a motion picture.
-It uses the word "fuck" 506 times, "cunt" thrice, "twat" twice, "fuckface" once, and "prick" four times, averaging 2.81 profanities per minute.
-The previous record holders were Scorsese's 1995 gangster film Casino, which had 422 uses of the word, and the 1997 British film Nil by Mouth, which had 428.
-The record has since been broken by Swearnet: The Movie, which uses the word 935 times.
+It uses the word "fuck" 569 times, "cunt" three times, "twat" twice, "fuckface" once, and "prick" four times, averaging 2.81 profanities per minute.
+The previous record holders were Scorsese's gangster films Goodfellas (1990) and Casino (1995), which had respectively 300 and 422 uses of the word; the 1993 film Menace II Society, which had 305 uses; the 1997 British film Nil by Mouth, which had 428; and the 1999 film Summer of Sam at 435.
+The record has since been broken by Swearnet: The Movie, which uses the word 935 times, but it still holds the record for a major theatrical release.

-The film's distributor in the United Arab Emirates cut 45 minutes of scenes of swearing, religious profanity, drug use, and sex, and "muted" dialogue containing expletives.
+The film's distributor in the United Arab Emirates cut 45 minutes of scenes of swearing, religious profanity, drug use, sex, and nudity, and "muted" dialogue containing expletives.
 The National reported that filmgoers in the UAE believed the film should not have been shown rather than being edited so heavily.